jtmaveryk/raven/README.md

 [remoteEvent] a remoteEvent being configured for client error logging

-# Usage
+# Examples

 This module is designed to be only used on the server to prevent players spamming spoofed requests to your Sentry project, potentially risking violation of Sentry's terms or flooding your request/error limit.
+However, client to server error monitoring is built-in, allowing the logging/monitoring of client errors with certain precautions and limitations.

 ### Server Usage

-***stores every server-sided ScriptContext error***
+Sends every server-sided **ScriptContext** error:
 ```lua
 game:GetService("ScriptContext").Error:Connect(function(message, trace, script)
 	client:SendException("ServerError", message, debug.traceback())
 end)
 ```

-***stores every server-sided LogService error***
+Sends every server-sided **LogService** error:
 ```lua
 game:GetService("LogService").MessageOut:Connect(function(message, messageType)
 	if (messageType == Enum.MessageType.MessageError) then